cpressey/Some-Games-of-Note/article/Classic Arcade Games.md

 ### BurgerTime

+*   published by: Data East
+*   available for: Arcade
+*   date released: 1982
 *   wikipedia: [BurgerTime](https://en.wikipedia.org/wiki/BurgerTime)

 This is probably a classic.

 ### Gorf

+*   published by: Midway
+*   available for: Arcade
+*   date released: 1981
 *   wikipedia: [Gorf](https://en.wikipedia.org/wiki/Gorf)

 This is probably a classic.